-Required for Grades: 11-12

-Prerequisite: Student has successfully completed the course
+Required for Grades: 11-12 Prerequisite: Student has successfully completed the course and is a LINK Crew member Full Year 1 Credit

-1 Semester .5 Elective Credit

-• Juniors and seniors may mentor for 1 class only in a school year.

-• Mentor duties can range from clerical to small group tutoring and instruction.

-• The teacher is responsible for attendance and issuing a grade to the student mentor.
+- Juniors and seniors may mentor for 1 class only in a school year. - Mentor duties can range from clerical to small group tutoring and instruction. - The teacher is responsible for attendance and issuing a grade to the student mentor.